Classic Spanish play at Playbox Theatre

 Of course, Bernada cannot wholly control her petty queendom, and Pepe is not quite out of reach.
 Tragedy results when she tries to shoot Pepe, which drives her youngest daughter Adela (Holly Page) to commit suicide.
 Her mother’s reaction is to demand her family insist that the girl died a virgin, though it is likely she did not.

 The House of Bernada Alba is high tragedy.
 But within its dark shades there are moments of light and even humour.
-The character of Maria Josefa, long-serving servant to Bernada, and played by Mery Sutherland is a worthy foil to her mistress’s tyranny and is the only one able to question her.
-Sutherland plays her with a quick wit and an emotional range that would grace any stage.
+The character of La Poncia, long-serving servant to Bernada, and played by Celia Delahaye is a worthy foil to her mistress’s tyranny and is the only one able to question her.
+Delahaye plays her with a quick wit and an emotional range that would grace any stage.
 As would the power of Elysia Sully’s Bernada.
 These and the other characters are mostly written for much older actresses, but alongside Mary King’s fine and experienced direction, they achieve almost mythic status.

 Playbox Theatre has given this play a very short run of just three performances, which is a pity.
 It is a classic play in the best tradition, and it deserves much more.
 I for one would welcome this from this excellent company.